Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at Once

 Q. If a system has concurrency, does it also have parallelism?

 Not always.
-A single execution thread can still show concurrency through interleaving.
+A single execution flow can still show concurrency through interleaving.

 Q. If a system has parallelism, does it also have concurrency?